Built by a reader.

 WIP Inbox is a passion project.
 It's not about making money.
 If AO3 makes this easier to do completely within their platform, wonderful.
 I'll shut this down.

 I know there have been shady tools before.
 Projects that seemed community-minded and then weren't.
-Services that were free until they weren’t.
+Services that were free until they weren't.
 I understand why that makes people cautious.
-It makes me cautious too, about the things I use.
+It makes me cautious too.
 So I want to be as transparent as I can about what WIP Inbox is, what it isn't, and what I'm committing to.

-Additive, not extractive: WIP Inbox helps readers stay engaged with fics they already love.
-It sends them back to AO3 to read, comment, and leave kudos- it doesn't replace any of that or divert it elsewhere.
+WIP Inbox helps readers stay engaged with fics they already love.
+It sends them back to AO3 to read, comment, and leave kudos — it doesn't replace any of that or divert traffic elsewhere.

-Authors get the credit: WIP Inbox doesn't host fic, reproduce it, or build any presence around it.
+WIP Inbox doesn't host fic, reproduce it, or build any presence around it.
 Authors' work lives on AO3 and wherever else they choose to share it.
-This tool just helps readers find their way back to it.

 • Sell, share, or broker your personal reading data to any third party, ever